Nisschhal/ink-sprout/README.md

    - Create `<form>` with **PaymentElment** | **AddressElement**, address takes **options** **_{mode: shipping | billing}_**

 6. Create **PaymentIntent**, when User wants to pay for something stripe requires paymentintent which passess amount and product metadata.
-Though there are alternate to paymentintent, aka server action
+Though there are alternate to paymentintent, aka server action and send the response to client using created **paymentIntent** such as **_paymentIntentId, clientSecretId, and user.email as metadata_**.

 ## Installation